bj00rn/pysaleryd/README.rst

     Python library for controlling Saleryd HRV system

-Python library for controlling Saleryd HRV system using the built in websocket server
+Python library for controlling Saleryd HRV system using the built in websocket server used by Saleryd HRV Homeassistant integration https://github.com/bj00rn/ha-saleryd-ftx
- * Read system state
- * Send control commands

 Supported devices
 ==================

-* Loke1
+LOKE1/Loke Basic/LS-01 using control system 4.1.1

 Usage with asyncio as library
 =============================